 Make a habit of updating your software regularly.
 Patching commonly exploited third-party software will foil many attacks.
 If possible, turn on automatic patching.

 Take a layered approach, with security infused from the endpoint to email to the DNS layer.
-Use technologies such as a next-generation firewall (NGFW) or an intrusion prevention system (IPS).
+Use technologies such as a next-generation firewall or an intrusion prevention system (IPS).

-Most ransomware infections occur through an email attachment or a malicious download.
+Most ransomware infections occur through an email attachment or malicious download.
 Diligently block malicious websites, emails, and attachments through a layered security approach and a company-sanctioned file-sharing program.